-Shortly afterwards, after passing the fine new block intended for student living, we will arrive at St Pancras basin, home to the St Pancras Cruising Club, and St Pancras lock, which, had circumstances been different, may well have been named Agar’s lock.
-To the left, within Gasholder Park, you will see the renovated Gasholder No 8 (2).
+Continuing on our walk you will see to the left, Gasholder Park and renovated Gasholder No 8 (1).
 It now stands at the centre of a development quite unlike all of the others that have been passed.
-Grass is thriving at the centre of the circle of columns that once guided the telescopic gas holder (3) and an unusual polished metal circle, itself supported on columns surrounds the green.
-Standing by the grass it is possible to see a reflection of the towpath and the canal itself (4).
+Grass is thriving at the centre of the circle of columns that once guided the telescopic gas holder (2) and an unusual polished metal circle, itself supported on columns surrounds the green.
+Standing by the grass it is possible to see a reflection of the towpath and the canal itself (3).

 The area behind St Pancras and Kings Cross railway stations was once home to the Imperial Gas Works, which is where Gasholder no 8 previously stood.
 Canals and the gas industry are inextricably linked and this was once the largest gas works in London.
 From 1822 until the early years of last century, gas was actually produced there.
 In the pre-natural gas era gas production demanded enormous amounts of coal, which, at first, came via the canal.
 The canal network was most important in transporting this fuel and the Duke of Bridgewater, who is sometimes referred to as the ‘Father of Inland Navigation’, often remarked ‘A navigation should have coal at the heel of it’.
 However, after the establishment of the railway link between London and south Yorkshire, coal could be brought right to Kings Cross and the area north of the station was soon developed with this trade in view.
 Rather than destroying canal trade the new freight yards provided fresh opportunities for canal carriers, leading to the development of a substantial interchange between the Regents Canal and the railway.
 The coal mines of Yorkshire have now gone, the last deep mine at Kellingley having closed in December 2015, but memories of the old coal and gas links are remembered in names in the new developments.
-Coal Drops Yard is one, Gasholder Triplet another and a very evocative photograph was reproduced on one of the hoardings erected during the time of the next development you will come was under construction (5).
-There are some signs that the coal industry in England is not completely dead as a new deep mine has recently been given the go-ahead in Cumbria.
-After protests, the decision has, however, become subject to revision as the use of coal as a fuel is certainly a contentious topic.
+Coal Drops Yard is one, Gasholder Triplet another.
+A very evocative photograph was reproduced on one of the hoardings erected during the construction of the next development you will come to (4).
+There were some signs that the coal industry in England was not completely dead when a new deep mine was given the go-ahead in Cumbria in 2022 but, after protests, the decision was revoked in September 2024.

 Interestingly, Hugh McIntosh, who undertook groundwork on long sections of the canal, was also involved in the gas industry.
 This started in London in 1812 and spread rapidly to other towns in England.
 McIntosh supplied the mains pipes installed in Carlisle, the first town in the old county of Westmorland (which, coincidentally, now forms part of Cumbria) to have a gas works.The Carlisle works had been up and running for a couple of years before coal began to be heated in the retorts of the Imperial.
 It is not surprising McIntosh took on the contract, his fingers had a wide geographical spread and he undertook all kinds of projects in the developing industrial infrastructure of early C19th Britain.